Procedures

 What are genital warts?

-They are cauliflower-like or flat-like growths on the penis or the scrotum.
+They’re cauliflower-like or flat-like growths on the penis or scrotum.

-They occur anywhere, especially in areas of friction sites (e.g., skin on skin, skin on mucous membrane, or mucous membrane on mucous membrane).
+They can occur anywhere on the body, especially in areas prone to increased friction, such as skin on skin, skin on mucous membrane or mucous membrane on mucous membrane.

-They are generally asymptomatic: itching and, more rarely, bleeding.
+They’re generally asymptomatic.
+However, itching and, more rarely, bleeding can occur.

-Dr Marois highly recommends the surgery, if the lesions persist after medical treatment with Condyline drops, Aldara cream (to stimulate the immune system) or liquid nitrogen treatment.
-These treatments however, do not get rid of the HPV infection; a person who has been treated may still pass it on, even if the warts are no longer visible.
-Dr Marois may also offer a vaccine, if necessary.
+Our urologists highly recommend this surgery if the lesions persist despite undergoing medical treatment, such as Condyline drops, Aldara cream (to stimulate the immune system) or liquid nitrogen.
+These treatments however, don’t get rid of HPV.
+A person who has been treated for HPV can still transmit the virus, even if the warts are no longer visible.
+Our urologists may also suggest a vaccine.

 What exactly is a fulguration or an excision of genital warts?